o-date/draft/odate-diy-fieldwork-database.md

 https://www.raspberrypi.org/documentation/linux/usage/commands.md
 Raspberry Pi is an open source, inexpensive and low-power mini-computer that includes all the necessary components needed to do a wide variety of creative things.
 It's very popular among makers and DIY/DIWO hackers due to its extensibility and flexibility of use.
 Raspberry Pi has its own Linux distribution called Raspbian OS, which is designed to be lightweight and consume relatively little power.

 While you _could_ connect a display, keyboard and mouse to the Raspberry Pi and interface with it directly, it's actually very common to run it 'headless' - by running commands via the command line or terminal over a network, without the use of a visual user interface.
+We do this by establishing a SSH connection, by typing commands in a terminal window on a remote computer that are actually implemented on the local computer.
+The network setup enables all of this to happen.

 It may seem a little intimidating, but using the terminal is actually quite easy and systematic once you get the hang of it - it just takes some getting used to!
 Moreover, experimenting with a Raspberry Pi is arguably the best way to learn how to do this, since the operating system can be wiped and reinstalled very easily.
 So if you mess up (as everyone inevitably does) you'll be back up and running in a matter of minutes!

 So let's get started by installing Raspbian on a SD card.
 Start by inserting the SD card into your computer using an adapter (these tend to come with the microSD card if you just bought a new one, but makerspaces and photographers may have one lying around for you to borrow).
 Once it's in it will mount automatically and you should see it pop up on your finder or file explorer.
 It might have a different name, but be sure you are able to identify it and associate it with what you just inserted into your laptop or desktop computer.